Curriculum – Science

 use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them

-Forces and Magnets compare how things move on different surfaces
+compare how things move on different surfaces

 notice that some forces need contact between 2 objects, but magnetic forces can act at a distance